rwblokzijl/Msc-thesis-EuroToken/thesis.md

 is receiving money from Bob, she only requires Bob's blocks down to the his last checkpoint.

-## Deferred validation, conflict resolution and off-line transactions
+## Off-line transactions and online validation

 The EuroToken system has the intentional distinction between transactions and their finalisation.
 Because of this, the first step of transactions only require a direct connection between users.
 In theory, this allows to transact off-line, if they're willing to risk that a conflicting block already exists in the validator.
 Of course, in this case, the transfer of funds depends on the trustworthiness of the sending party.

 In this section we discuss a few ways of interacting with the system that allows for different risk exposure to the parties.

-### On-line transactions
+### Online transactions

 When users are connected to the internet, a real life interaction can easily combine the finalisation step with the transaction, only transferring goods or